-I’d never been a huge fan of pork but the first time I tried pulled pork my mind was changed.
-It was at the Martinborough fair where my husband ordered a smoky pulled pork burger and it tasted amazing!
-Tender, succulent and full of flavour, I probably ate more than just a bite when I asked to try it…….
+I’d never been a huge fan of pork but that changed as soon as I tried pulled pork.
+It was at the Martinborough fair where my husband ordered a smoky slow cooked bbq pulled pork burger and it tasted amazing!
+Tender, succulent and full of flavour, I probably ate more than just a bite when I asked to try it!

 After that I went on a mission to create delicious pulled pork at home.
 The good news is melt in your mouth, full of flavour bbq pulled pork is actually simple to make, especially using the slow cooker Crock-Pot.
 You can use cheaper, tougher cuts of meat and the slow cooking process makes them deliciously melt in your mouth tender.